Playing Safe With AI

 Conclusion

 AI is transforming how we work and play.
 The goal is not to discourage the use of AI, but to harness its benefits while minimising the risks.
-By reviewing the critical areas of AI security and data privacy, two key themes emerge for building a safe AI culture:
+By reviewing the critical areas of AI security and data privacy, two key themes emerge for building safe AI practices:

 Risk Matrix